XuraCorporate/KitV2/README.md

 ```

 # Phase 1.1 - Environment file preparetion
-This phase is the "hand on" part, which requires a number of things (all of them has to be configure in environment/common.yaml)
+This phase is the "hand on" part, which requires a number of things (most of them has to be configure in environment/common.yaml)
 - Make sure that the Tenant in OpenStack environment has the right Image(s).
 To see them
 ```
 $ glance image-list